icaoberg/twitter-projects/README.md

 ### tweet_and_upload_a_picture.py

-Simple dumb script that posts tweets a string and uploads an image.
+Simple dumb script that posts a string and uploads an image.

 For example, running